cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 Reply message for the `Version` procedure (present in all gRPC services defined in the API).
 It contains a list of version information.
-The Cogment framework expects at least "cogment-api" and "grpc" versions present in the list.
+The Cogment framework expects at least "cogment-api" and "grpc" versions to be present in the list.
 The "cogment-api" is for the local version of the Cogment API used by the service.
 The "grpc" is for the version of gRPC used by the service.
 Other reported versions are specific to the service called, possibly for use by utility and management tools.

 ```protobuf